Co-Opting AI: Recruiting

-NYU’s Institute for Public Knowledge, the 370 Jay Project, and the NYU Tandon Department of Technology, Culture and Society invite you to a new discussion in the series “Co-Opting AI.”
+NYU’s Institute for Public Knowledge, the 370 Jay Project, the NYU Center for Responsible AI, and the NYU Tandon Department of Technology, Culture and Society invite you to a new discussion in the series “Co-Opting AI.”

 This event will examine how AI intersects with the profession of recruiting and with gaining access to the labor market.
 It will take a connect current scholarship on technology and labor with deep industry insights on the HR tech sector.